-- \circ Moving outside the demarcated site boundaries
+- Moving outside the demarcated site boundaries

 - Littering of the site and surrounds

 - Burying waste on site and surrounds

 - Smoking in the vicinity of fuel storage and filling areas and in any other areas where flammable materials are stored/used.

 - Making fires outside designated areas

 - Defacement of natural features

 - Using the veld for ablution purposes

-- Spillage onto the ground of oil, diesel, etc.
+- o Spillage onto the ground of oil, diesel, etc.

-- Picking/damaging plant material
+- o Picking/damaging plant material

 - Damaging/killing wild animals

-- Additional fines as determined by the Site Manager and added to this list
+- o Additional fines as determined by the Site Director and added to this list

-Receipts for fines paid shall be issued, and the appropriate documentation retained, by the Site Manager.
-Money "raised" through fines may be used to fund environmental/social schemes on-site (to be decided by the ECO in conjunction with Site Manager).
+Receipts for fines paid shall be issued, and the appropriate documentation retained, by the Site Director.
+Money "raised" through fines may be used to fund environmental/social projects and initiatives (to be decided on by the ECO in conjunction with Site Director).